 I've had one caramel apple in the last decade.
 I ate it in Blackpool, leaning on a railing surveying the resort's vast but mostly empty beach.
 Below me I studied a family spread out on a big blanket.
 It was cold.
 The sky was gray.
 They were bundled up but thoroughly on the beach and on vacation.

 England's well-worn yet still glittering city of fun with a six-mile beach promenade is mostly ignored by American guidebooks.
-Located on the coast north of Liverpool, it's the private playground of North England's Flo and Andy Capps.
+Located on the coast north of Liverpool, it's the private playground of old-school North Englanders.

 When I told Brits I was Blackpool-bound, their expressions soured and they asked, "Oh, God, why?"
 Because it's the ears-pierced-while-you-wait, tipsy-toupee place that local widows and workers go to year after year to escape.
 Tacky, yes.
 Lowbrow, OK.
 But it's as English as can be, and that's why I like it.
 One thing's for sure, you'll see lots of people on vacation here...but hardly an American in sight.

 Blackpool is dominated by the Blackpool Tower — a stubby version of its more famous Parisian cousin.
 This giant fun center, painted gold in 1994 to celebrate its 100th birthday, seems to grunt, "Have fun."
-You pay about $30 to get in, and after that the fun is free.
 Work your way up through layer after layer of noisy entertainment: circus, bug zone, space world, dinosaur center, aquarium, and the silly house of horrors.
 Have a coffee break in the elegant ballroom festooned with golden oldies barely dancing to barely live music.
 The finale — at the tip of this 500-foot-tall symbol of Blackpool — is a smashing view, especially at sunset.

 Hop a vintage trolley car to survey Blackpool's beach promenade.
 The cars rattle constantly up and down the waterfront.
 Each of the three amusement piers has its own personality.
 Are you feeling sedate (north pier), young and frisky (central pier), or like a cowboy dragging a wagon full of children (south pier)?